 Please also note that the mouse pointer disappears after a few seconds when left idle.
 Just press the Play/Pause button on the remote twice to bring it back.

-Mouse Toggle allows you to use apps like Showbox on FireStick, which are otherwise incompatible.
+Mouse Toggle allows you to use those apps on FireStick, which are otherwise incompatible.
 When the mouse pointer appears on the screen, you can move it around using the navigation button on the remote.
 You can reach out to the items within an incompatible app that the regular remote function cannot.
-Mouse Toggle is a lightweight app and I believe every FireStick user must have it.
+Mouse Toggle is a lightweight app, and I believe every FireStick user must have it.